The Healing Power of Acupuncture & Oriental Medicine

 The exceptional power of Acupuncture lies in its ability to access and activate the body's own internal healing resources.
 Our bodies' internal healing resources, when activated through acupuncture, effectively help the body and mind heal from the inside-out.

 Acupuncture, alongside Chinese Herbal Medicine and other modalities within the scope of the Oriental Medicine Practitioner, make for a powerful team.
-These effective, research-proven modalities help individuals find relief from pain, sickness, anxiety, depression, chronic illness, etc, and find ever-greater harmony, well-being and peace of mind.
+These effective, research-proven modalities help individuals find relief from pain, anxiety, depression, chronic illness, TMJ, etc, and find ever-greater harmony, well-being and peace of mind.

 "What is called genius is the abundance of life and Health." - Henry David Thoreau